These new Star Wars Disney Plus rumors sound too good to be true

 - How to watch Star Trek in order

-In the case of these newer rumors, we'll believe them if and when we learn more.
+In the case of these newer rumors, we're reticent to believe them.
 It's not impossible Lucasfilm wants to bring more elements of the wider Star Wars universe to its Disney Plus shows, given that the universe is managed through one unified Lucasfilm Story Group.
 There are just a lot of stories like this on the internet.

 Disney Plus already has four confirmed Star Wars series in the works: The Mandalorian, Headland's untitled series and the two spin-off shows focused on Obi-Wan Kenobi and Rogue One's Cassian Andor.